santisica29/CodeReviews.Console.CodingTracker/santisica29.CodingTracker/README.md

 - [x] You have to use Separation of Concerns to keep your code clean and organize.
 - [x] You should adhere to the DRY principle when you can .

+# Instructions to run

+- Change the working directory in launchSettings.json

 # Features

 * SQLite database connection